 Above all though – it has to be someone you trust and feel safe with.
 Your gut will usually know within the first few seconds, and definitely within the first session, if the practitioner is a good fit.
 Just ask yourself –

-Do feel safe (enough) with this person?
+Do you feel safe (enough) with this person?
 (It’s very common when starting trauma treatment to never have felt entirely safe, ever.
 So sometimes we need to start with, ‘safe enough’).

 Have they shown that they are competent?
 Meaning – have they outlined some kind of treatment plan, explained its purpose, and helped you understand yourself better?)